mjanez/ckan-docker/README.md

 	docker compose -f docker-compose.dev.yml up

-See [CKAN Images](#ckan-images) for more details of what happens when using development mode.
+See [CKAN images](#5-ckan-images) for more details of what happens when using development mode.

 #### Create an extension
 You can use the ckan [extension](https://docs.ckan.org/en/latest/extensions/tutorial.html#creating-a-new-extension) instructions to create a CKAN extension, only executing the command inside the CKAN container and setting the mounted `src/` folder as output: